sholmes-221/hob-slides/PITCHME.md

 ---

+# Covenant at Sinai

+- 12 Keep your conduct among the Gentiles honorable, so that when they speak against you as evildoers, they may see your good deeds and glorify God on the day of visitation.
+- By keeping the covanent, the people of Isreal would continue both to set themselves apart from the nations around them, and mediate the presence and blessing of the Lord.

+---

 # The Ten Commandments

 > 20:1 And God spoke all these words, saying, 2 "I am the LORD your God, who brought you out of the land of Egypt, out of the house of slavery.
 3 "You shall have no other gods before me.
 4 "You shall not make for yourself a carved image, or any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth.
 5 You shall not bow down to them or serve them, for I the LORD your God am a jealous God, visiting the iniquity of the fathers on the children to the third and the fourth generation of those who hate me,